Download the PHP package ginger-tek/routy without Composer

 Serve Static Files (SPA)

 To serve static files from a specified directory via a proxy route, use the serveStatic() method after all other normal route definitions.
-You can use this to serve asset files or a whole SPA directory.
-If the requested URI is a directory, an index.html file will be served, if one exists.
+You can use this to serve asset files or a whole SPA from the same app.
+If the requested URI is a directory, an index.html file will be served, if one exists, and client-side routing will take over.
 Otherwise, if any requested file is not found, a generic 404 response with be sent back.

-NOTE: Serving static files is typically best performed by a web server (Apache/nginx/Caddy) via rewrite rules.
+NOTE: Serving static files is typically best performed by a web server (Apache/nginx/Caddy) via rewrite rules, so this is a convienence for less demanding applications.
 Consider your performance requirements in production scenarios when using this feature.

 Request Properties

-You can access the incoming HTTP method and URI via the uri, method, and params, and query properties on the $app instance.
+You can access the incoming URI, HTTP method, and URL params via the uri, method, and params properties on the $app instance.

 Request Helper Methods

-There are few helper methods for handling incoming request payloads.
+There are a few helper methods for handling incoming request payloads.

 getBody()

 Use to retrieve the incoming payload data.
-JSON data will automatically be decoded, and form URL encoded data will be accessible as a standard object.
+JSON data will automatically be decoded and form data will be accessible as a standard object.

 getFiles()

 Use to retrieve uploaded files from multipart/form-data requests.
-Returns an object array for multi-file uploads.
-To return the first object for single-file uploads, set the second parameter to true.
+Returns an object array of all files.

 Response Helper Methods